himham-jak/new-jak-sound-tool/README.md

 - ** Add `header_size` to each sound_arr_ptr for the true position

 ### ADPCM Sound Arrays

+For each entry in the sound array, we can do some arithmetic to find the position of the sample's data, `this_sound_start`.

 | Offset  | 0x50*** | 0x51 | 0x52 | 0x53 | 0x54 | 0x55 | 0x56 | 0x57 | 0x58 | 0x59 | 0x5A | 0x5B | 0x5C | 0x5D | 0x5E | 0x5F |
 | :------ | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |